 - What technical and institutional capacity, and information, will be needed to address climate risks and resilience enhancement measures?

-Dr. Bierbaum's presentation, and the exemplified guidance are below.
+Dr. Bierbaum's presentation, and the exemplified guidance are both available for download.

 The exemplified guidance includes an annex which provides examples of climate-related risks in each GEF focal area.